shun-li-casia/robotics_sdk_tda4vm/docker/README.md

 ### 2.4.
 Set Up Docker Environment on the TDA4 Target

-The Robotics SDK runs in a Docker container environment on Processor SDK Linux.
+The Robotics SDK runs in a Docker container environment on the Processor SDK Linux for Edge AI.
 In the Robotics SDK Docker environment, ROS and necessary libraries and tools are installed.

 First, following [this link](https://docs.docker.com/get-started/#test-docker-installation), please check that Docker and network work correctly on the TDA4 target.